citusdata/citus_docs/cloud/monitoring.rst

 9. Advance to the next screen in the wizard.
 It will contain commands to run on the agent server, customized with a token for your account.

    .. image:: ../images/vc-commands.png
+        :alt: textbox with commands to copy

    After running the commands on your server, the server will appear under **Select host.** Click it and go to the next step in the wizard.

    .. image:: ../images/vc-commands-2.png
+        :alt: confirmation that host is active

 10. After these steps, VividCortex should show all systems as activated.

    .. image:: ../images/vc-check-agent.png
+        :alt: checklist of all components active

 You can then proceed to the dashboard to monitor queries on your Citus cluster.

 .. image:: ../images/vc-dashboard.png
+    :alt: live bar charts on dashboard